cedarbaum/nyc-subway-accessibility-explorer/README.md

 ## Downloading datasets and ETL

-Source datasets are checked in under the `datasets` directory and processed datasets are checked in under the `gis-data` directory (this is what is actually used by the applicaiton).
-There is no need to download/process data again unless you want to update it.
+Source datasets are checked in under the `datasets` directory and processed datasets are checked in under the `gis-data` directory (this is what is actually used by the application).
+There is no need to download/process data before running the application unless you want to update the source data.

 ### Updating source datasets

 The full manifest of datasets used can be found in `scripts/datasets.ts`.
 Most datasets can be automatically downloaded, but some are marked as `skipDownload` and require manual retrieval and, in some cases, transformation.
 For example, the turnstile dataset currently needs to be manually downloaded and processed, since it is very large.

 Some datasets from [data.ny.gov](https://data.ny.gov/) also require an App Token for retrieval, since their API requires this for larger datasets.
-For more information about retreieving an access token, see this [page](https://dev.socrata.com/foundry/data.ny.gov/39hk-dx4f).
+For more information about retrieving an App Token, see this [page](https://dev.socrata.com/foundry/data.ny.gov/39hk-dx4f).

-Once you created an App Token, add it to your `.env.local` file:
+Once you have created an App Token, add it to your `.env.local` file:

 ```
 NY_OPEN_DATA_APP_TOKEN=<app token>